Sports in Jacksonville: College sports

 The city has long supported college football.
 Florida's first college football game was held in Jacksonville in 1901, between Florida Agricultural College (a predecessor to the University of Florida) and Stetson College (now Stetson University).
 Jacksonville newspaper The Florida Times-Union recorded the state college championships and awarded the Championship Cup in the early years.
 The annual Florida–Georgia game between the University of Georgia Bulldogs and the University of Florida Gators has been played in the city nearly every year since 1933.

 Jacksonville's football bowl game, the Gator Bowl, began in 1946.
-The Florida Gators and Georgia Bulldogs have played their annual football game, informally known as "The World's Largest Outdoor Cocktail Party", in Jacksonville every year since 1933, save a two-year hiatus caused by the razing of the Gator Bowl Stadium and construction of the EverBank Field.
+The Florida Gators and Georgia Bulldogs have played their annual football game, informally known as "The World's Largest Outdoor Cocktail Party", in Jacksonville every year since 1933, save a two-year hiatus caused by the razing of the Gator Bowl Stadium and construction of the venue now known as EverBank Stadium.
 The Florida State Seminoles have also held individual regular season games there, and in 1964 Georgia Tech and Navy played a regular season game there.
 The latter game was notable because 1963 Heisman Trophy winner and NFL Hall of Famer Roger Staubach played quarterback for Navy.
 Georgia Tech won the game 17-0.
 On September 2, 1989 Florida State played Southern Miss in the regular season opener at the Gator Bowl.
 Southern Miss quarterback and future NFL Hall of Famer Brett Favre led his team to a 30-26 upset of the heavily favored Seminoles.

 Jacksonville was the host city for the Atlantic Coast Conference football championship games through 2007.
 In March 2006, Jacksonville was a host site for the first round of the NCAA Division I men's basketball tournament.
 The games were held at the Jacksonville Veterans Memorial Arena.
 The eventual national champion Florida Gators emerged from the Jacksonville regional.

 Jacksonville's two universities, the University of North Florida (UNF) and Jacksonville University (JU), compete in NCAA Division I.